kevin-qi/pixel-bat/readme.md

 	- Check that matlab console shows no errors.
 	- Click `Run All`
 3. Kilosort diagnostics
 	- Drift should be <20 um at most.
-Ideally <5 um.
 5.